Graylog2/documentation/pages/sending/raw.rst

 This way of working is useful for debugging.
 You can check what kind of log a specific appliance or application sent.

-Sometimes the ``RAW/Plaintext`` is the best option to ingest logs from applications or scripts into Graylog.
+Sometimes, ``RAW/Plaintext`` is the best option to ingest logs from applications or scripts into Graylog.